Cookie Consent

 #7 Dispute resolution

-In the event that the customer and warrantor cannot agree on a warranty claim, this section lays out how both parties will handle the dispute.
+In the event that the customer and warrantor can't agree on a warranty claim, this section lays out how both parties will handle the dispute.
 It might involve mediation, arbitration, or litigation in a specific jurisdiction.

 Also read: How to Resolve Contract Disputes